sverweij/dependency-cruiser/doc/options-reference.md

 ### enhancedResolveOptions

-> Likely you will not need to use these.

 Under the hood dependency-cruiser uses webpack's [enhanced-resolve](https://github.com/webpack/enhanced-resolve). to resolve dependencies to disk.
 You can influence how dependency-cruiser uses it directly by passing resolver options in a
 [webpack config](#webpackconfig-use-the-resolution-options-of-a-webpack-configuration)
 for most things.
+If you do need to influence how dependency-cruiser does its resolution, but don't (want to) have a webpack config, you can use the `enhancedResolveOptions` section to set them.

+#### `exportsFields`

+List of strings to consider as 'exports' fields in package.json.
+Use ['exports'] when you use packages that use such a field and your environment supports it (e.g. node ^12.19 || >=14.7 or recent versions of webpack).

+If you have an `exportsFields` attribute in your webpack config, that one will have precedence over the one specified here.

+#### `conditionNames`

+List of conditions to check for in the exports field. e.g. use `['imports']` if you're only interested in exposed es6 modules, `['require']` for commonjs, or all conditions at once `(['import', 'require', 'node', 'default']`) if anything goes for you.
+Only works when the 'exportsFields' array is non-empty.

+If you have an `conditionNames` attribute in your webpack config, that one will have precedence over the one specified here.

+#### `extensions`

+List of extensions to scan for when resolving.
+Typically you want to leave this alone as dependency-cruiser figures out what extensions to scan based on

+1. what is available in your environment
+2. in the order your environment (nodejs, typescript) applies the resolution itself.

+However, if you want it to scan less you can specify so with the extensions attribute.
+E.g. when you're 100% sure you _only_ have typescript & json and nothing else you can pass `['.ts', '.json']` - which can lead to performance gains on systems with slow i/o (like ms-windows), especially when your tsconfig contains paths/ aliasses.

+#### cachedInputFileSystem - `cacheDuration`

+> Likely you will not need to use this

-The only exception is the way enhanced-resolve accesses the file system - the amount of which we want to have a slightly tighter control over as with the wrong settings a lot can go wrong.
+We want to have a slightly tighter control over the way enhanced-resolve accesses the file system as with the wrong settings a lot can go wrong.
 There's one thing you might still want the ability to change though, in a limited number of circumstances and that is the time enhanced resolve's files systems retains resolutions in memory.